maruohon/Minecraft-Overviewer/README.rst

 Installation
 ------------
-Clone this repository, change to the ftb-152 branch, and then build overviewer:
+Clone this repository, change to the ftb-164 branch, and then build overviewer:
  - git clone git@github.com:maruohon/Minecraft-Overviewer.git Minecraft-Overviewer.git
  - cd Minecraft-Overviewer.git
  - git checkout origin/ftb-164
  - python setup.py build

-- You will also need to create the resource pack that contains all the textures.
+* You will also need to create the resource pack that contains all the textures.
-- To create the resource pack, you need to create a zip file or a directory structure, that contains the following:
+* To create the resource pack, you need to create a zip file or a directory structure, that contains the following:
  - the assets directory from the 1.6.4 version of minecraft jar (this can be found inside the minecraft installation directory, in location versions/1.6.4/1.6.4.jar)
  - next, you need to copy the assets/<modname> directory from each of the mods' jars or zips supported by this version of overviewer into the assets/ directory that you copied from the vanilla jar.

-      You should then have a directory structure like this inside your resource pack directory or zip file:
+* You should now have a directory structure like this inside your resource pack directory or zip file:
  - assets/minecraft/textures/blocks (vanilla stuff)
  - assets/appeng/textures/blocks
  - assets/biomesoplenty/textures/blocks
  - assets/buildcraft/textures/blocks
  - assets/dartcraft/textures/blocks
  - assets/extrabees/textures/blocks (from binniemods*.jar)
  - assets/extratrees/textures/blocks (from binniemods*.jar)
  - assets/extrautils/textures/blocks
  - assets/factorization/textures/blocks
  - assets/forestry/textures/blocks
  - assets/ic2/textures/blocks
  - assets/magicbees/textures/blocks
  - assets/minefactoryreloaded/textures/blocks
  - assets/mystcraft/textures/blocks
  - assets/natura/textures/blocks
  - assets/railcraft/textures/blocks
  - assets/thaumcraft/textures/blocks
  - assets/thermalexpansion/textures/blocks
  - assets/tinker/textures/blocks
+* Optionally, you can delete all the other directories from assets/<modname>/ leaving just the textures directory, and also from assets/<modname>/textures/ leaving just the blocks directory.
+  In other words, you just need the blocks directories as listed above.

-- You will then need to create and modify the overviewer render config file as usual.
+* Finally, you will need to create and modify the overviewer render config file as usual.
 Set the texturepath to point to your resource pack directory or zip file you just put together as explained above.